LunarG/VulkanSamples/API-Samples/window/docs/WSIWindow.md

 Use Visual Studio to compile and run the sample project.

 ### Linux
-Unpack the Vulkan SDK, preferrably to your home directory.
+Install the Vulkan SDK, preferrably to your home directory.

 Use Qt-Creator to load the CMakeLists.txt project file directly, or use CMake to generate project files for your favourite IDE.